 The garden is currently being cleared by generous community help.
 Our vision is to then create a space that is accessible with brick paving to allow unrestricted movement of beds and wheelchairs.

 Ryan Cardrick was a haematology patient in 2018.
 Ryan said I sleep, eat, use the bathroom and have visitors all in this room, I look out at what could be a beautiful space where I could safely sit with my family and feel less like a patient for a while.
-Ryans wife is Carol and family have donated £350 from a coffee morning last year then £1000 5th April from donations at his funeral which was October last year.
-Ryan inspired the Eden garden makeover with his words.
+Ryan's wife, Carol and family have donated £350 from a coffee morning last year then £1000 5th April from donations at his funeral which was October last year.
+Ryan inspired the Eden garden makeover with his words with Michele.

-Coca Cola have a team coming in this week to re pot and distribute plants.
+Coca Cola had a team join us to re pot and distribute plants.

-Team Smith Lucy Gardner Smith and her husband are raising funds in memory of Lucy's wonderful mum.
-Matty and Lucy are hoping to raise as much money as possible to improve end of life care for patients and their families at Wexham Parks Eden Garden and Warrington and Halton hospitals by doing many fitness challenges throughout the year! https://uk.virginmoneygiving.com/fundraiser-display/showROFundraiserPage?userUrl=TeamSmith1&pageUrl=1&isTeam=true
+Team Smith Lucy Gardner Smith and her husband raised funds in memory of Lucy's wonderful mum.
+Matty and Lucy raised money to improve end of life care for patients and their families at Wexham Parks Eden Garden and Warrington and Halton hospitals by doing many fitness challenges throughout the 2019! https://uk.virginmoneygiving.com/fundraiserdisplay/showROFundraiserPage?userUrl=TeamSmith1&pageUrl=1&isTeam=true

 Matteo the charge nurse on the ward did a 10,000ft foot sky dive on 17th April raising over £400!
 Matteo kept his promised and survived his skydive - all for the Eden Garden project at Wexham Hospital.
 Matteo says thank you to all that supported him and pledged money.

-Hodgson and Sons for donation of man power, experience and knowledge to the whole garden.
+Hodgson and Sons donated all of the man power, experience and knowledge to the whole garden.

 Local community for over 100 hours of hard work already.